 allows to enter the Schengen area twice for a maximum of 90 days within 180 days period.

 is granted for several visits to the Schengen area.
-The total duration of the stay is the number of days stated on the visa, however being 90 days within 180 days period.
-The period of six months starts on the day of entry into Schengen area.
+The total duration of the stay is the number of days stated on the visa, however being a maximum of 90 days within 180 days period.

 Airport transit visas

 are needed by citizens of certain countries when they are transferring the flights between the international parts of the airports without entering the country in question.

 Visa fee may vary monthly due to currency exchanges.
 Please check out the updated service fees.
 Service fee also includes exceptions (children and applicant from visa facilitation agreement countries and free visas.
 Payment in US dollars in cash (exact change), money order or certified check made out to e.g. Consulate General of Finland (Los Angeles, New York) depending on the place.
 In case of refusal, the visa fee is not returned.
 If visa decision (issued or refused) is preferred to be returned with a commercial courier (FedEx), a postal fee of USD 10 is collected.
 It is paid along with the visa fee.

 The applicant will be informed via e-mail when the visa decision (visa or refusal) has been made.
 Decision can be collected from the mission during the customer service hours in person or by providing a power of attorney.
 Visa decision can also be returned via mail if the applicant has paid FedEx fee (USD 10).
 Applicant´s own return envelope cannot be accepted.

 In case the conditions for granting a visa are not fulfilled, the visa will be refused.
 The grounds for a refused visa are notified in written according to the Visa Code and are based on certain grounds mentioned in the Visa Code.
 Additional explanations are not given.